SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 ..
 TODO: In the amazing future, the previous paragraph would benefit from a diagram.

-..
-TODO: Make sure this looks ok -- a grammar box right after a note.

 .. langref-grammar

     expr-binary ::= op-binary-or-ternary expr-unary expr-cast?